aleksipirttimaa/unattended-ripping-playbooks/README.md

 ### Enabling updates

-Enable this functionality by setting command-line params `--http-endpoint` and `--http-auth`, in the systemd unit:
+Enable this functionality by setting command-line args `--http-endpoint` and `--http-auth`, in the systemd unit:

 ```sh
 systemctl edit --full whipperwrapper@.service